nuonuo28/Java-Full-Stack/Spring.md

 - As displayed in the figure, all the incoming request is intercepted by the DispatcherServlet that works as the front controller.
 - The DispatcherServlet gets an entry of handler mapping from the XML file and forwards the request to the controller.
-- The controller returns an object of ModelAndView.
+- The controller calls the appropriate service methods based on used GET or POST method and returns an object of ModelAndView.
 - The DispatcherServlet checks the entry of view resolver in the XML file and invokes the specified view component.

 ---